denoland/std/collections/README.md

 ### runningReduce

-Calls the given reducer on each element of the given collection, passing it's result as the accumulator to the next respective call, starting with the given initialValue.
+Calls the given reducer on each element of the given collection, passing it's result as the accumulator to the next respective call.
+If initialValue is given, starting with that value.
 Returns all intermediate accumulator results.

 Example: